Skip to main content

 • A path from the root to node represent a prefix of stored strings.

-• The end of word is typically marked by a special flag
+• The end of word is typically marked by a special flag.

-How to Build Tries
+Build Tries

 Let's build a tries data structure for below string array: